ChadiHamrouni/benchmark_llm/README.md

 - Call each model with the same questions and sensor data
 - Measure how long each model takes
 - Count how many words each model actually generated
-- Save the results to a CSV file for you to inspect.
+- Save the results into a CSV file for inspection

+You're ready to start the lab. 🚀